 - Japchae is glass noodles stir-fried with beef and assorted mushrooms and vegetables.

-There are abundant of Korean restaurants on the road wherever you go in Korea.
-And you may want to enjoy many kinds of Korean foods during your stay.
-We strongly recommend you visit below three kinds of Korean restaurants.
+There are thousands of delicious and authentic restaurants on the road wherever you go in Korea.
+For example, we strongly recommend you visit the three kinds below.

-- Korean Street Foods in Traditional Market: For instance, Gwangjang Market.
+- Korean Street Food in Traditional Markets: For example Gwangjang Market.

 - Hanjeongsik Restaurant

-It is a modern contemporary setting to take traditional Korean cuisines in order.
-You can taste a variety of Korean dishes based on traditional recipes.
-But the problem is that most of the Hanjeongsik restaurants are expensive.
+Hanjeongsik is a modern contemporary setting where traditional cuisine is served.
+You can taste a variety of Korean dishes based on historical recipes.
+Keep in mind that most Hanjeongsik restaurants are expensive.